scando1993/thingsboard.github.io/docs/reference/pe-demo-getting-started.md

 More information can be found in [Device & Asset groups](/docs/user-guide/groups/) documentation.

 In device details page, in the 'Attributes' tab, you can find server attributes that are responsible for handling device lifecycle events.
-ThingsBoard monitors device state (online/offline) and generates device offline events if a device is offline is more then 60 seconds.
+Pacificsoft monitors device state (online/offline) and generates device offline events if a device is offline is more then 60 seconds.
 You can generate alarms and send notifications when your critical devices are going offline.

 More information about Device Connectivity Status events can be found in [Device Connectivity Status](/docs/user-guide/device-connectivity-status/) documentation.